sandizzle/sandizzle.github.io/_posts/2019-04-29-office-hours.md

 I have travelled full time for 2-3 years visiting 38 countries spanning 5 continents.

  - get ideas/inspiration for travel
- - collecting airline miles (and never paying for flights) or finding cheap flights
+ - collecting airline miles for free flights (only applicable for US residents) or finding cheap flights
  - traveling on a budget

-To find a time to chat, email me at **chat@sandipagrawal.com** with a little note about yourself and what you are interested in talking about!
+To find a time to chat, email me at **chat@sandipagrawal.com** with a note about yourself and what you are interested in talking about!